callistusystan/Algorithms-and-Data-Structures/Notes/Array Problems.md

 ## Introduction

-This is a collection of problems that require a good understanding on how to work with arrays (usually containing integers).
+This is a collection of problems that shows some good techniques on how to solve problems with arrays.

 Most of these problems have obvious inefficient solutions, but a very effecient O(N) solution, _where N is the number of items in the array_